 As an applicant, you must be employed as an assistant professor/associate professor (adjunkt/lektor), researcher/senior researcher (forsker/seniorforsker), or fellow (docent) at a Danish research institution, which is covered by a job structure at the (Danish) Ministry of Higher Education and Science, the (Danish) Ministry of Culture, the Danish Ministry of Defence, or the Danish Ministry of Climate, Energy and Utilities.
 This requirement will support lasting talent development and capacity building at Danish research institutions, cf. section 2.2.
+If, at the time of application you are not employed in one of the abovementioned employment categories, you can apply if you have entered into an employment agreement within one of the abovementioned employment categories.
+In this case, you must attach the letter of appointment in your application (appendix B65).
+The employment must not be conditional on obtainment of the Inge Lehmann grant.

-If, at the time of application, you, as the applicant, are employed at a research institution, which is not covered by the job structures at one of the abovementioned ministries, e.g. as a clinical doctor, you may still fulfil the application criteria, if you are employed in a different job category which involves research and the opportunity for career progression.
+If, at the time of application, you're employed at a research institution, which is not covered by the job structures at one of the abovementioned ministries, e.g. as a clinical doctor, you may still fulfil the application criteria, if you are employed in a different job category which involves research and the opportunity for career progression.
 You will need to account for the ways in which the position fulfils these criteria.
 DFF will make a specific assessment of employments at research institutions that are not covered by the job structures mentioned above.